 Writers use the process of free writing to clear their minds, engage their creative thinking, and develop a deeper understanding of the text.
 For graduate students, free writing can be a great way to switch gears mentally from one subject to another, develop ideas for a paper or project, explore difficult or dynamic material, explore the relationship between different materials and sources, or relax the mind before studying for or taking a test.
 So stop beating yourself up over having writers block and view these guidelines below for free writing that should help you beat writers block now and in the future!

-Guidelines for Free Writing
+Guidelines for Free Writing Excersies

 1. There are No Rules: